caltechlibrary/andor/docs/Workflow-Use-Cases.md

 + Alfred is an reviewer, alfred@example.org
 + Olive is a writer, olive@example.org

-In this use case Olive needs to be able to edit her deposits but not someone elses.
+In this use case Olive needs to be able to edit her deposits but not someone else's.
 We can do this by create an "olive" workflow queue which and having that as the default workflow queue when she creates a new object.
 We can also associate olive with the writer workflow queue which can change permissions to reviewer.

 Here is Olive's workflow queue